artalar/reatom/docs/src/content/docs/getting-started/learning.md

 ### Actions nesting

 You can call actions from other actions.
-And asynchronous actions will return the promise
+Asynchronous actions will return a promise.

 ```ts
 import { action, atom } from '@reatom/core'